vipin-banka/hunk-catalog/README.md

 * Override *Map* method similar to sample above.

 #### 1.5 Configure commerce engine
-I would recommed to create a separate Policy Set file and add CatalogImportPolicy in it.
+I would recommend to creating a separate Policy Set file and add CatalogImportPolicy in it.
 You need to configure your custom mapper classes in this policy as shown in below image:
 ![entity-mappings](https://github.com/vipin-banka/hunk-catalog/blob/master/images/Entity-mappings.png)
 see complete policy details [here](#catalog-import-policy).